FabricLabs/maki/README.md

 └── tests           # Tests.
 Write them.
 ```

+### NPM
+We use NPM for package management, exclusively.
+You will see in the above folder that `node_modules` is not present; that's because you should consider it ephemeral and **never touch it**.
+Let NPM do what it does best: manage packages.

 ## Recommended Deployment
 I use [pm2](https://github.com/unitech/pm2) to manage node apps in production, and I strongly recommend you do, too.
 It's got awesome features like log management, process clustering, and automatic startup scripts.